telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

 ### Getting Error Values

-By default, if an argument is an error, your function is not called at all and that error is returned.
+By default, if an argument is an error, your function is not called and that error is returned.

 ###### Example